Cricket-India's women to receive same national appearance fees as men | Sports-Games

 Cricket-India's women to receive same national appearance fees as men

 "We are implementing pay equity policy for our contracted BCCI women cricketers," Shaw wrote in a post on Twitter.
 "The match fee for both men and women cricketers will be same as we move into a new era of gender equality in Indian cricket."
+Indian women's cricketers currently earn 400,000 Indian rupees for test appearances and 100,000 for T20s and ODIs, and also play less cricket than their male counterparts.
 Shah did not say whether there would be changes to the contract system for women.
-Under their current annual contracts, women cricketers in the highest bracket earn 5 million rupees, while Grade B players take home 3 million and Grade C, 1 million.

 - Country: